What is a Search Experience | Yext Hitchhikers Platform

 • Describe how each of those three components impacts the Search experience and each other

-• Identify which component allows you to manage certain behaviors in Search
+• Identify which component allows you to manage specific behaviors in Search

 Overview

-A Yext Search experience is made up of three things:
+A Yext Search experience is made up of these three parts:

 three components of search diagram

-The Search Configuration must have a vertical defined for financial advisors and be set to search the languages field in this vertical.
+2. Search Configuration: The Search configuration must have a vertical defined for financial advisors and be configured to search the languages field within the financial advisor vertical.

 three components of search quality diagram